Whanganui

 THE WHANGANUI RIVER QUESTION

-How are northbound hikers to tackle what is by definition a southbound experience: paddling down the Whanganui River?
+How are northbound hikers to tackle what is, by definition, a southbound experience: paddling down the Whanganui River?
 Below are my speculative thoughts.
 I would be interested in hearing what NoBos have done in practice about this section.
 I think many flip-flop, to get the experience of canoeing the Whanganui River; others do what I did, take the jetboat upriver; and some decide to road walk from Whanganui to Ohakune.
 These are the most practicable options.

 Following the outline of possible alternatives there is a detailed guide for #A, the jetboat option below